ProvableHQ/welcome/documentation/leo/03_language.md

 ### Array

 Leo supports static arrays.
-Arrays are declared as `[type; length]` and can be nested.
+Array types are declared as `[type; length]` and can be nested.
 Arrays cannot be empty nor modified.

-Arrays only support constant accesses (the index must be a constant value).
-The accessor value must be a constant integer.
+Arrays only support constant accesses.
+The accessor expression must be a constant integer.

 Arrays can contain primitive data types, structs, or arrays.
 Structs and records can also contain arrays.